kiminkim724/memories_project/README.md

 ## How was this project created?

-This project was created using the MERN Stack, MongoDB was used to store the posts for each memory, Express for the backend to manage/create the posts, React for the front-end to display the posts.
+This project was created using the MERN Stack, MongoDB was used to store the posts for each memory, Express for the backend to handle requests to create/update the posts, React for the front-end to display the posts.

 ## Next steps